December 2, 2013

 “You have one new test result.
 Click here to view the list of test results.”

 I clicked.
-Right there at the top was one new test result: HCG QUANT
+Right there at the top was one new test result: HCG QUANT.
+I clicked again.

 Relief flooded over me, and I put my head in my hands and burst into tears.

 (I don’t know why I reacted the way I did.
 Honestly, it surprised me.
-I thought nothing could shock me in this process, since it was my second time through.)
+I thought nothing could shock me in this process… it was my second time through, after all.
+But still I found myself bawling into my hands.)

 I sniffed and stood up from my chair.
 Now to share the good news.
 I walked out the door of my office, tears still streaming down my face, and saw Allie standing at a file cabinet in the hall.
 She looked up at my tear-streaked face, and her face crumpled.